johnwargo/learning-pwa-static/testimonials.markdown

 *[Mike Hartington](https://mhartington.io/), Developer Advocate [Ionic](https://ionicframework.com/)*

+> I just got your book and am on page two: "I think Google’s description is off base,..."
+OK, I had to stop and figure out how to email you.
+This is just the book I wanted after reading so much vague and  misleading information about PWAs online.
+No React layer and no fluff about creating a great UI/UX.
+PWAs just offer a particular way to combine and use manifest files and service workers and you offer a path to understand it all from the component level.

+*Stephen Hollister*

 > I love this book, it's a great read, and I enjoyed writing it as well.
 Enjoy!

 *[John M. Wargo](https://about.me/johnwargo), Author*